 Author: Roxanne Christian, President, Alliance for Education

-My ask is that those with power and influence do not show up empty-handed —requesting, expecting, or mandating without personal investment.
+As a member of this community, I ask that our leaders with power and influence do not show up empty-handed —requesting, expecting or mandating without personal investment.
 We must not place additional pressure on already fragile school communities that are navigating profound loss while continuing to care for students.

 Our school leaders know firsthand what their students and staff need most right now.
 I acknowledge that honoring that expertise requires faith in a system that has historically underserved far too many of our students, but this moment calls for that trust.
 I am not asking for resources to be thrown into a proverbial black hole.
 I am asking that we leverage the supports already in place and provide targeted resources that directly address student and educator needs for emotional reassurance, stability, and morale.

-This is how we show up with care, humility, and a shared commitment to our young people and the adults who walk alongside them every day.
+This is one way we can show up with care, humility and a shared commitment to our young people and the adults who walk alongside them every day.

-- Resilience Fund – Support restorative practices coordinated school health, and retention strategies for Seattle students and educators.
+- Alliance for Education Resilience Fund – Support restorative practices coordinated school health, and retention strategies for Seattle students and educators.

 - ACE Academy Youth Organizers of Mental Health Education (YOMHE) and FAME GAME programs.